 The black-white-red color scheme is based upon the colors of the flag of the German Empire, the black-white-red colors were commonly associated with anti-Weimar Republic German nationalists after the fall of the German Empire.
 In Mein Kampf Adolf Hitler defined the symbolism of the swastika flag: the red represents the social idea of the Nazi movement, the white disk represents the national idea, and the black swastika, used in Aryan cultures for millennia, represents “the mission of the struggle for the victory of the Aryan man, and, by the same token, the victory of creative work”.
 Hitler knew that the colors red, white and black combined create a psychological sense of intimidation and power, which is why a lot of propaganda like these banners use the same color combination.

-The photos were taken by Hugo Jager, a former personal photographer of Adolf Hitler.
+The photos on display here are taken by Hugo Jager, a former personal photographer of Adolf Hitler.
 He traveled with Hitler in the years leading up to power and throughout World War II.
 He was one of the few photographers who were using color photography techniques at the time.
 As the war was drawing to a close in 1945, Jaeger hid the photographs in a leather suitcase.
 He then encountered American soldiers prompting fears of potential arrest and prosecution for carrying around so many images of such a wanted man.
 When the soldiers opened the case however, their attention was distracted by a bottle of cognac they found there, which they opened and shared with Jaeger.
 Jaeger buried the photographs inside 12 glass jars outside Munich.
 The photographer returned to the burial place over several years to ensure they were safe.
 He dug up all of the photographs ten years later in 1955, storing them in a bank vault.
 In 1965, Jaeger sold them to Life magazine.

 (Photographer: Hugo Jager.
 Photo credit: Life Magazine)